fbpx

 (ogaa)

-Wild-caught (Lake Superior).
-Coming soon to Wisconsin fish farms?
+Wild-caught (Lake Superior) and farmed.
 This favorite is commercially harvested in Wisconsin by fishers from the Red Cliff Band of Lake Superior Chippewa.
 Meanwhile, researchers are developing techniques to produce walleye in recirculating aquaculture systems.
 Learn more.

 Yellow Perch